Reduce Stress Using Various Relaxation Techniques

 - These are deep breathing, meditation, or guided imagery.

-- 2Are you inclined to be hyper inside, but slackening on the outside?If you have these kinds of responses, you may need to find a relaxation technique that will help you find safe ways to reactivate yourself.
-Good techniques in these cases include power yoga or mindfulness walking.Advertisement
+- 2If you have these kinds of responses, you may need to find a relaxation technique that will help you find safe ways to reactivate yourself.
+Good techniques in these cases include power yoga or mindfulness walking.Are you inclined to be hyper inside, but slackening on the outside?Advertisement

 - 4Is being alone necessary for you to be inspired, or do you need people to be stimulated?